How to Pick a Pediatric Rheumatologist

 - Are test results posted on a portal or will someone call with results?

-- Paying attention to in-person interaction.
-When you go for an office visit, notice how you and your child are treated, if your questions are answered adequately and if you click with the doctor.
+Lastly, when you go in for an office visit, notice how you and your child are treated, if your questions are answered adequately and if you click with the doctor.

 When There Isn’t A Pediatric Rheumatologist in Your Area